 Marhurangi Regional Park

-Mahurangi Regional Park West has three gorgeous bays surrounded by pōhutukawa trees: Otarawao (Sullivan’s) Bay, Otuawao (Mita) Bay, and Te Muri Bay.
-The Puhoi River mouth and Wenderholm Regional Park are south of Te Muri Bay.
+Mahurangi Regional Park West has three stunning bays surrounded by pōhutukawa trees: Otarawao (Sullivan’s) Bay, Otuawao (Mita) Bay, and Te Muri Bay.
+South of Te Muri Bay lies the Puhoi River mouth and Wenderholm Regional Park.

 Image 1 of 10